eraevous/Cognitive-Scaffolding/purpose_files/core.parsing.openai_export.purpose.md

 - Conversations may be written in Markdown when the `markdown` flag is enabled.
 - Zip archives with a top-level directory are supported by scanning for `conversations.json` within the archive.
+- Malformed mapping nodes are skipped; missing messages yield an "unknown" role when content exists.

 ### 9 Pipeline Integration
 - **Coordination Mechanics:** Used by Typer command `chatgpt parse` to generate files on demand.
 Outputs may feed indexing or deduplication workflows.